OS2mo/os2mo/docs/vuedoc/MoEmployeeMove.md

 ## data

-- `employee`
+- `isLoading`

-  The move, employee, original, isLoading, backendValidationError component value.
+  The move, original, isLoading, backendValidationError component value.
   Used to detect changes and restore the value.

-**initial value:** `[object Object]`

-- `isLoading`

 **initial value:** `false`